nProgrammer/MathLib/README.md

-	aa := MathLib.HexagonFieldInt(12) // this function return value of hexagon field ab := MathLib.CorrectCuboidFieldFloat(11.1, 0.1) // this function return value of correct cuboid field ac := MathLib.CorrectCuboidFieldInt(11, 1) // this function return value of correct cuboid field ad := GoldDivision() // this function return the value of Gold Division
+	aa := MathLib.HexagonFieldInt(12) // this function return value of hexagon field ab := MathLib.CorrectCuboidFieldFloat(11.1, 0.1) // this function return value of correct cuboid field ac := MathLib.CorrectCuboidFieldInt(11, 1) // this function return value of correct cuboid field ad := MathLib.GoldDivision() // this function return the value of Gold Division
 ```